 Process: Before allowing differences to become formalized grievances, an effort should be made to resolve disputes through an open discussion between the complainant and the immediate authority, (i.e. parent to teacher).
 Parents who have a grievance about the school program, student performance, teacher expectations or administrative decisions:

-Ask to contact the teacher in writing within five school days of the occurrence regarding classroom issues and the administration for non-classroom issues.

-- The teacher and/or principal will respond within two school days to answer any questions (the home telephone numbers of teachers and staff members will not be given out by school personnel). - The principal will meet with both parent(s) and teacher(s) to assist in resolution of the concern if their concerns are not resolved through discussion with the teacher.
+- 1. Ask to contact the teacher in writing within five school days of the occurrence regarding classroom issues and the administration for non-classroom issues. - 2.
+The teacher and/or administrator will respond within two school days to answer any questions (the home telephone numbers of teachers and staff members will not be given out by school personnel). - 3.
+The administrator will meet with both parent(s) and teacher(s) to assist in resolution of the concern if their concerns are not resolved through discussion with the teacher.

-The principal is responsible for the day-to-day operation of the school, and in accord with that responsibility, has the authority to make final decisions relative to the resolution of concerns.
+The administrator is responsible for the day-to-day operation of the school, and in accord with that responsibility, has the authority to make final decisions relative to the resolution of concerns.

-In the event that a parent believes that his or her concern has not been given due attention or that the resolution of the concern is not in accord with the mission, goals and objectives of the school, he or she may request a meeting to further discuss the situation.
-Parties to be represented at this meeting could possibly include:
+In the event that a parent believes that his or her concern has not been given due attention or that the resolution of the concern is not in accord with the mission, goals and objectives of the school, he or she may request a meeting (as stated above) to further discuss the situation.